rufinv/Intro2AI-class/faq/index.md

 * I may not be able to attend one or two classes, will the sessions be recorded?

-We will record each session of the "advanced" class (only), and make it available (to both standard and advanced classes) for a few weeks after the class.
+We will record each session and make it available for a few weeks after the class.
 This will allow students to catch up, or to return to the recordings and review any part they did not understand.

 * Can I share the zoom link with other people not registered for the class?

-The class was initially intended for 30 students.
-We wanted to keep it small, so that there is time for questions and interactions.
-Because the demand was so high, we are now splitting in 2 sessions, each with ~33 students.
-Still, we already had to reject more than 30 prospective students.
-So, in theory, unregistered students cannot attend the class.
+In theory, unregistered students cannot attend the class.
 In practice, however, there is nothing to stop them from watching the zoom sessions.
 We won't be monitoring the list of participants, or checking their registration.
 The only thing that we would request is that only the "registered" students can interrupt the class and ask questions--otherwise it will be chaos...